brunscii/astro-blog-site/src/content/blog/APlusTerms/Hardware/RAID.md

 ZFS is a file system that was made by Sun Microsystems for use on Solaris.
 It stands for *Z*ettabyte *F*ile *S*ystem and was designed to deal with larger files and capacities.

-ZFS has since been adopted by freeNAS and has many RAID configurations.
+ZFS has since been adopted by freeNAS and has many RAID-style configurations.

 RAID 0 is considered a striped VDev.
 RAID 1 is acheived by mirroring the VDevs.
 RAID 5 is considered RAIDZ1, RAID 6 is RAIDZ2 and RAIDZ3 is just a continuation of the pattern with 3 parity block instead of 2.